meticulousCraftman/Friday/README.md

-# Donna
+# Friday
-A Google Assistant based assistant that forwards the commands from Google Assistant to your desktop. (e.g. `Donna shutdown my laptop` or `Donna put my computer to sleep`).
+A Google Assistant based assistant that forwards the commands from Google Assistant to your desktop. (e.g. `Friday notify my laptop` or `Friday speak Hello`).

 ## Installation
 ### Basic functionality